Austria-Hungary: 1918: Demise, disintegration, dissolution

-Dissolution

-Alexander Watson argues that, "The Habsburg regime's doom was sealed when Wilson's response to the note, sent two and a half weeks earlier [by the foreign minister Baron István Burián von Rajecz on 14 October 1918 ], arrived on 20 October."
-Wilson rejected the continuation of the dual monarchy as a negotiable possibility.

 On 17 October 1918, the Hungarian Parliament voted in favour of terminating the union with Austria.
 The most prominent opponent of continued union with Austria, Count Mihály Károlyi, seized power in the Aster Revolution on 31 October.
 Charles was all but forced to appoint Károlyi as his Hungarian prime minister.
-One of Károlyi's first acts was to repudiate the compromise agreement on 31 October, effectively terminating the personal union with Austria and thus officially dissolving the Austro-Hungarian Monarchy state.
+One of Károlyi's first acts was to formally repudiate the compromise agreement on 31 October, effectively terminating the personal union with Austria and thus officially dissolving the Austro-Hungarian state.

 By the end of October, there was nothing left of the Habsburg realm but its majority-German Danubian and Alpine provinces, and Karl's authority was being challenged even there by the German-Austrian state council.
 Karl's last Austrian prime minister, Heinrich Lammasch, concluded that Karl's position was untenable.
 Lammasch persuaded Karl that the best course was to relinquish, at least temporarily, his right to exercise sovereign authority.
 On 11 November, Karl issued a carefully worded proclamation in which he recognized the Austrian people's right to determine the form of the state and "relinquish(ed) every participation" in Austrian state affairs.
-He also dismissed Lammasch and his government from office and released the officials in the Austrian half of the empire from their oath of loyalty to him.
-Two days later, he issued a similar proclamation for Hungary.

-Although this action has sometimes been construed as an abdication, Charles deliberately avoided using the term.
-He intended to remain available in the event the people of either state should recall him.
-Nevertheless, for all intents and purposes, this was the end of the Habsburg monarchy.
+On the day after he announced his withdrawal from Austrian politics, the German-Austrian National Council proclaimed the Republic of German Austria.
+Károlyi followed suit on 16 November, proclaiming the Hungarian Democratic Republic.